AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/03_Overview_Azure_OpenAI/README.md

-# Overview of Azure OpenAI
+# Overview of Azure OpenAI and AI Services

 Azure OpenAI is a collaboration between Microsoft Azure and OpenAI, a leading research organization in artificial intelligence.
 It is a cloud-based platform that enables developers and data scientists to build and deploy AI models quickly and easily.
 With Azure OpenAI, users can access a wide range of AI tools and technologies to create intelligent applications, including natural language processing, computer vision, and deep learning.